capriisun28/impulsed-membrane-deflection/README.md

 **plot_displacement**:
 Shows a 2d overview of the membrane and its displacement response at each time step.
 These time steps pieced together comprise the gif animations shown in the group meeting, and are found in gif folders for various p0 initial conditions.

+**plot_point_deflection_vs_time**:
+Plots the displacement response of any specified point on the membrane as a function of time; currently plotting the deflection at the center of the membrane with default width = 0.008m and length = 0.005m.

 **plot_displacement_vs_time**:
 Plotting just the magnitude of the displacement as a function of time.
 Currently takes an abysmal amount of time to run, and the legend is quite gross, but this shall be remedied.